wpmetabox/docs/_docs/extensions/meta-box-conditional-logic.md

 ## Syntax

-A conditional statement syntax can be defined for a meta box or a field as follows:
+To make a meta box or a field visible/hidden, please add a setting for the meta box or the field with the following syntax:

 ```php
 'visibility' => array( 'field', 'operator', 'value' )